leeway64/LWWordCounter/README.md

 | :memo: Note                                                                                                                                                                            |
 |:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | if the CMake output says that a certain package is `locked by another concurrent conan process, wait...`, then run `conan remove -f <package_name>/<package_version>` in the terminal. |

-Note: if the CMake output says that a certain package is `locked by another concurrent conan process, wait...`, then run `conan remove -f <package_name>/<package_version>` in the terminal.

 ## Example